 An outhouse is located near the lean tos and pond about 2 miles from the parking area described above.
-It does not get regular cleaning, and I would bring your own toilet paper.
+It does not get regular cleaning, and I would recommend to any visitors that they bring their own toilet paper.

 Leashed dogs are welcome on the trails.
-Please bring baggies and carry out your trash and any dog poo.
+I encourage pet owners to bring baggies and carry out their trash and any dog poo.

 No gnats or mosquitos at this time of year.